 From a persuasion and influence perspective this means that to increase interest in your product or service, you may benefit from reducing its availability (or at least creating a sense of scarcity).

 We can see this principle in action in many different markets.
-For example, online sales platforms for things like hotels and airplanes commonly say things like “only 5 seats left at this price”, to create a sense of scarcity (as well as to add time pressure, which is closely related).
-In the consumer goods arena firms also do things like produce “limited edition” versions of products ranging from hand-soap to shoes, again increasing scarcity by limiting availability.
+For example, online sales platforms for hotels and airplanes commonly say things like “only 5 seats left at this price”.
+They do this to create a sense of scarcity (as well as to add time pressure, which is closely related).
+In the consumer goods arena firms also do things like produce “limited edition” versions of products.
+They do this for products ranging from hand-soap to shoes, again increasing scarcity by limiting availability.

-In the world of work it may be possible to create a sense of scarcity around your own time and resource, which may lead to an increase in desire for what you have to offer.
+In the world of work it may be possible to create a sense of scarcity around your own availability.
+This may lead to an increase in desire for what you have to offer.
 Of course, not everyone is in a position to do this, only those with power.
-Doing so when you don’t have that power may simply lead others to tell you you’re inefficient and not doing well.
+Doing so when you don’t have that power may simply lead others to tell you you’re inefficient.

 3 – Authority

 Individuals who are authoritative, credible and knowledgeable experts in their fields are more influential and persuasive than those who are not.
-Part of the reason for this is that authority and credibility are some of the core building blocks of trust, and when we trust people we are more likely to follow them.
+Part of the reason for this is that authority and credibility are some of the core building blocks of trust.
+When we trust people we are more likely to follow them.